The Patriot Project was found by Dr. Tim Novelli, and this inspired organization started after one life changing weekend.

 In the remaining 120 VA treatment facilities, however—including those in several major metropolitan areas, the chiropractic care benefit has remained virtually nonexistent.

-All veterans with service related disabilities are supposed to have access to chiropractic care; if not at a hospital then in the civilian community.
-Chiropractic treatment is a standard VA benefit.
-No VA facility can state that they do not provide these essential health benefits.
+All veterans with service-related disabilities are supposed to have access to chiropractic care; if not at a hospital then in the civilian community.
+Chiropractic treatment is a standard VA benefit and no VA facility can deny the essential health benefits.

 Problem #1: Vets DO NOT KNOW they have chiropractic benefits.

-Problem #2: There is no listing of chiropractic benefit within the VA HealthCare Benefit section within their website except under ancillary services.
+Problem #2: There is no listing of chiropractic benefits within the VA HealthCare Benefit section within their website except under ancillary services.